infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.limit(limit_num).offset(offset_value)
 ```

-Must combine with limit expression, it will create a limit expression with offset value to limit the output rows not more than `limit_num` start from `offset_value`.
+Creates a limit expression with an offset value, setting the output to start from `offset_value` and limiting the row count to a maximum of `limit_num`.
+This method must be used in conjunction with `limit()`.

 #### Parameters